 The built-in brake cable works well and will take care of your safety in addition to enhancing the looks of what is already a natural beauty.

-- Durable lightweight aluminum frame
+- Durable lightweight aluminum frame (makes it one of the lightweight walkers for the elderly)

 - Built-in brake cable